On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: Classical Relativistic N-Body Systems in the Inertial and Non-Inertial Rest Frames

-Then it can be shown \cite{3} that the second of Eqs.(\ref{2.2}) together with Eqs. (\ref{2.8}) and (\ref{2.6}) imply the following form of the constraints eliminating the 3-center of mass and of the effective spin
+Then it can be shown \cite{3} that the second of Eqs.(\ref{2.2}) together with Eqs. (\ref{2.8}) and (\ref{2.9}) imply the following form of the constraints eliminating the 3-center of mass and of the effective spin tending to the rest spin $\vec{S}$ in the inertial rest frame